 We started our trip with a foraging adventure, discovering edible plants and flowers that where later included in our gourmet dinner.
 A tour of the farm, and the various tactics to keep the bugs away without using pesticides (lots and lots of netting!), was just enough to whet our appetites.

 We finished the tour, and the day, with a delicious meal with wine parings put together using ingredients from the three farms we visited.
 My favourite?
 The 63-degree egg with locally foraged greens and a dreamy fermented black garlic broth.
 Absolute heaven!

-We don’t always get a chance to visit local farmers who feed our families daily, but if you do you won’t regret it.
+Generally, we don’t always get a chance to visit local farmers who feed our families daily.
+But if you do, jump at the opportunity as I’m sure you won’t regret it.
 Becoming an educated consumer has never been as relevant and important as it is today!